Future Challenges of the Genode project

 Ports of popular software

-Genode features a ports mechanism to cleanly integrate 3rd-party software.
-Thanks to the C runtime, the flexible per-component VFS, the standard C++ library, and the Noux runtime (for UNIX software), porting software to Genode is relatively straight forward.
-The porting guide explains the typical steps.
+The Goa SDK streamlines the process of developing, porting, packaging, and publishing software for Genode, and Sculpt OS in particular.
+Thanks to the C runtime, the flexible per-component VFS, the standard C++ library, and a variety of supported 3rd-party libraries, porting software to Genode is relatively straight forward.
 A wish list of software that we'd like to have available on Genode is available at https://usr.sysret.de/jws/genode/porting_wishlist.html.

 Native Open-Street-Maps (OSM) client